About these Websites

 The Understanding Regulation site aims to provide a similar authoritative but accessible introduction to the activities of UK regulators.

-The author is Martin Stanley, his CV is here and his contact details are below.
+The sites' author is Martin Stanley.
+His CV is here and his contact details are below.

 A word from Martin:- 'I aim to provide accurate information and helpful commentary.
 I believe that most civil servants - and most experienced Ministers - would agree with most of what I have written, but I am equally sure that none would agree with every word.
 Please therefore do not hesitate to contact me if you spot inaccurate or out-of-date information, or strongly disagree with the views expressed in any of the commentaries.